ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Disk quantity - 2, 4, 6, 8, or 10
 * Storage disk - 960 GB SSD SED, 1.9 TB SSD SED, 3.8 TB SSD SED, or 7.68 TB SSD SED

    In addition, two cache disks of 960 GB are also ordered per host.

    3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
-  {:note}
+   {: note}

 * High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of ten capacity disks.
 It's available only for vSphere 6 instances.

 #### NFS storage